-We’re glad that you want to help FIX OUR HIGHWAYS!
+We’re glad that you want to help fix our Highways.

-This is why we need the help of residents within the region to let them know they wont stand for it.
 We have supplied a pre-made letter highlighting the scope of the damage that you can copy and paste, and simply sign your own name and today’s date to it.
 If you would like to add to the letter, or even write your own that is encouraged as well.

 Be sure to email the letter to the Minister of Transport Ric McIver, and cc Premier Jason Kenney, MLA Dan Williams, MLA Pat Rehn, as well as us so we can see how well everything is running.
 All the contact info is located below.